small-zeng/EVPP/README.md

 The main entrances are `nerfServer`  and `planServre_Object / planServre_Room` .

-`nerfServer_VPP`  defines the online implicit reconstruction.
+`nerfServer`  defines the online implicit reconstruction.

 `planServre_Object / planServre_Room` defines the view path planning of single object scene and room scene.